swiftlang/swift-evolution/proposals/nnnn-typed-throws.md

 >
 > ```swift
 > {
 >     if Int.random(in: 0..<24) < 20 {
 >         throw CatError.asleep
 >     }
 > }
 > ```
 >
 > will currently be inferred as `throws`.
 With the rule specified here, it will be inferred as `throws(CatError)`.
 This could break some code that depends on the precisely inferred type.
-To prevent this from becoming a source compatibility problem, we apply a rule similar to the one for `do...catch` statements to limit inference: this new closure inference rule only applies in Swift 5 code when there is at least one `try` within the closure body.
-This way, one can only infer a more specific thrown error type in a closure when one of the called functions has specified a thrown error type.
+To prevent this from becoming a source compatibility problem, we apply the same rule as for `do...catch` statements to limit inference: `throw` statements within the closure body are treated as having the type `any Error` in Swift 5.
+This way, one can only infer a more specific thrown error type in a closure when the `try` operations are calling functions that make use of typed errors.
 >
 > Note that one can explicitly specify the thrown error type of a closure to disable this type inference, which has the nice effect of also providing a contextual type for throw statements:
 >
 > ```swift
 > { () throws(CatError) in
 >     if Int.random(in: 0..<24) < 20 {
 >        throw .asleep
 >     }
 > }
 > ```